griptape-ai/griptape-docs/docs/griptape-framework/structures/conversation-memory.md

 ## Conversation Memory Drivers

-You can persist memory by using memory drivers.
+You can persist memory by using Conversation Memory Drivers.
 Here is how you can initialize memory with a driver:

 ```python
 from griptape.structures import Agent